Tempurity System from Networked Robotics - Frequently Asked Questions

 US Food and Drug Administration's Good Laboratory Practices (GLP), Good Manufacturing Practices (GMP), Good Clinical Practices (GCP), and Hazard Analysis and Critical Control Point (HACCP) standards.
 US Environmental Protection Agency Good Automated Laboratory Practices (GALP), Joint Commission on Accreditation of Healthcare Organizations (JCAHO), College of American Pathologists (CAP).

-If your instrument does not have a serial port or is not compatible with one of the above formats you can use Networked Robotics' advanced TPL3U or RTD temperature probes to measure temperatures.
+If your instrument does not have a data communications port or is not compatible with one of the above formats you can use Networked Robotics' advanced digital temperature probes.

-• My ultracold does not have a serial port.
+My ultracold freezer (-80°C) does not have a data port.
 Is there any way that this type of freezer can be monitored through Tempurity?

-• Can I put a Networked Robotics digital temperature probe in glycerin?
+Can I put a Networked Robotics digital temperature probe in glycerine?

 Yes.
-Customers sometimes prefer to put our temperature probes in containers filled with glycerin because it slows the response time of our probes - making them less sensitive to door opens for example.
+Customers sometimes prefer to put our temperature probes in containers filled with glycerine because it slows the response time of the reading - making them less sensitive to door opens and often reflecting the mass of a an internally stored sample.
+Some regulatory standards require this type of installation.
+Glycerine cells for our digital temperature probes are avalable for purchase if needed.

 Installation is available at larger institutions.
-It includes all cables and connections for monitored devices near an active network jack.
-Unless specified the fee does not include wireless network hardware or runs of new network wire or new wall plates.
-Regulated installations include the execution of an installation qualification form to confirm that the installation is as expected.
+Regulated installations include the execution of an installation qualification form to confirm that the installation performs as expected.

 The serial number of network hardware, probe, and monitored devices are documented.
 A measurement is taken with a calibrated temperature measurement device that confirms the temperature reading.
 All records are initialed, dated, and approved according to FDA GLP regulations and Networked Robotics' Good Documentation procedures.